 The World from a Different Perspective

 Scanners see connections within the world that many others don’t.
 Emilie Wapnick references this in her TED talk.
-She calls it “idea synthesis,” which is explained as the ability to take two ideas and put them together.
+She calls it “idea synthesis,” which she explains as the ability to take two ideas and put them together.

 For example, we have one group of friends discussing parenting.
 Another group discussing cars.
 Is there a connection here?
 Scanners would certainly believe so.
 For a scanner, this might spark interest in a conversation about